 Hybrid cloud computing is clearly on its way – and by some accounts is already there – to being the dominant cloud computing model.
-It shares the cloud spotlight, so to speak, with public cloud computing, with leading vendors such Amazon, Microsoft, Google, and a host of other firms.
+It shares the cloud spotlight, so to speak, with public cloud computing, with leading vendors such Amazon, Microsoft, Google, IBM, and a host of other firms.
 The private cloud is essentially a firm's on-premises data center systems, configured more in the manner of the public cloud than traditional data center setup.
 Private cloud leverages virtualization and automation to pool and optimize resources.

 Gartner defines a hybrid cloud computing as a cloud service that is composed of some combination of private, public and community cloud services, from different service providers.
 The hybrid cloud is the most widely-used choice for cloud services among enterprise IT firms for a variety of key reasons, all of which center around flexibility and scalability.
 Furthermore, the hybrid cloud is a good fit with the expanded functionality of Platform as a Service, or PaaS.
 For help decided which type of cloud service to use for your business, read our comprehensive guide to cloud computing.

 How the Hybrid Cloud Works

 A hybrid cloud service means the company gets some of its IT services from a public cloud provider but retains some of its private, on-premises systems.
 The reasons range from governance and regulation requiring sensitive data to remain on-premises to the services needed are not available from a public cloud provider.

 "The fact is most companies moving from on-prem to the cloud simply can't move the entire back office to the cloud.
 Functionality doesn’t exist or is too complicated or all of the above," said Joshua Greenbaum, principal analyst with Enterprise Applications Consulting.